 This device uses x-rays.
 Patients will lie on a table with the head placed inside of the scanner (resembles a large donut).
 Computer analysis of x-ray images produces detailed images of the brain.
 The scanning time is usually very rapid (less than 1 minute).
 In special circumstances, a dye might be injected into the veins just before the scan (CT with contrast).
 This can sometimes help to identify areas of infection (abscesses), inflammation, tumors etc.

 Magnetic resonance imaging (MRI):

 This does not use x-rays.
 Instead, MRI uses magnetic fields over the body.
 The device looks like a long cylindrical tube.
 Patients will lie on a table that slides into the hollow tube.
 Computer analysis of magnetic fields within the machine can generate images of the internal structures of the body’s organs, including the brain.
-MRI of the brain will show the normal structures, plus any area(s) of brain injury caused by the inflammation, tumors, stroke etc. Patients must lie still inside an MRI machine for about a 30-60 min.
-In some circumstances, a dye might be injected into the veins (enhanced MRI) just before the scan to help improve detection of abnormalities.
+MRI of the brain will show the normal structures, plus any area(s) of brain injury caused by the inflammation, tumors, stroke, etc. Patients must lie still inside an MRI machine for about 30-60 min.
+In some circumstances, a dye might be injected into the veins (enhanced MRI) just before the scan to help improve the detection of abnormalities.
 Patients who complain of claustrophobia or discomfort may be given a mild sedative to help relax prior to MRI scanning.

 The goal is to improve facial nerve function and reduce inflammation.

 Although the treatment of facial palsy is still controversial, the use of steroid (prednisone) to help reduce inflammation of the facial nerve is suggested and should be started with 3 days of symptoms onset.
 Oral antiviral medications are sometimes used, particularly if vesicles are present around the ear.

 Acupuncture, physical therapy including facial exercises and neuromuscular retraining has not been unequivocally proven to assist but is considered by some.